Guatemalan farms shift to palm oil, fueling family migration

 More than 50,000 Guatemalans were apprehended in family groups at the U.S.-Mexico border in the 2018 fiscal year, more than double the year before, U.S. government data shows.
 Most get deported.

 Jakelin Caal, who died in U.S. custody after succumbing to a fever, left Raxruha with her father because he was struggling to earn enough to support his family as a corn farmer, relatives said.
-Smugglers tell families that having children with them can make it easier to enter the United States. [nL1N1YW15W]
+Smugglers tell families that having children with them can make it easier to enter the United States.

 While her father had not sold his land, others in the family have worked on palm plantations that surround their village.